Author: dayoff

 Employers should look for hard skills as well as soft skills since training an employee for soft skills can be more difficult than hard skills.
 Moreover, also look for emotional intelligence and psychological safety in a candidate, so the employee would be able to develop more in the working environment and provide creative solutions to help you build your organizational culture.

 And remember not to hire, who always look for opportunities to lay off.
-You should utilize the PTO tracker to discourage your employees from absenteeism.
+You should utilize the Day Off Leave Tracker to discourage your employees from absenteeism.
 The leave tracker enables the HR department to track the employees’ involvement in the organizational workforce.

 Studies show that most voluntary turnover occurs due to the overutilization of employees by the organizations.
 Because of immense pressure, the employees left their job as they get tired and can’t have time for their personal time.
 Then again, not engaging employees by giving adequate workload can result in disengagement and low morale.
 Thus, optimizing employee engagement can act as a catalyst for reducing employee turnover.